jarelllama/Blocklist-Checker/data/TEMPLATE.md

 </details>

-Percentage of usable domains: USABLE_DOMAINS%
+Percentage of usable domains: USABLE_PERCENTAGE%

 Unique domains not found in other blocklists: